This is the Rush Limbaugh program, a program that meets and surpasses all audience expectations daily.

 Appreciate that.

-Um I was uh Can I take a guess as to what it might be?
+Can I take a guess as to what it might be?

-Uh yeah, you can go ahead and try it.
+Yeah, you can go ahead and try it.

 How so?

-Um I uh I was notified uh in three separate letters.
+I was notified in three separate letters.

-The first two letters, the first two times I was notified they canceled on me.
+The first two letters, the first two times I was notified, they canceled on me.

-And they said, Well, I don't know.
+And they said, well, I don't know.

-So I uh got a hold of the court administrator and he didn't even let me ask the question.
+So I got a hold of the court administrator and he didn't even let me ask the question.

-I said, What do you mean you guys don't handle this?
+I said, what do you mean you guys don't handle this?

 You named the court administrator.